alxwdm/stabilo_public/README.md

 <img src="https://github.com/alxwdm/stabilo_public/blob/master/pics/stabilo_digipen.png" width="500">
 </p>

 For me, this multi-staged machine learning challenge is a great way to get more hands-on experience on raw, multi-variate, time-series data.
-I don't really aim to win the competition (although I wouldn't mind doing so), but instead I want to improve my skills and continue my ML journey.
-With this in mind, I will not solely aim for the highest score, but I will try to apply some tools that I have learned recently.
-For example, I want to use an Apache Beam pipeline as one of the preprocessing steps.
+I don't really aim to win the competition, but instead I want to improve my skills and continue my ML journey.
+With this in mind, I will not solely aim for the highest score, but I will try to apply some cool tools for learning purposes.
+For example, I will use an Apache beam pipeline for the initial character splitting, although a script with that functionality has already been provided.

 This challenge offers great learning opportunity, covering all ML steps from preprocessing to deployment.
-In the beginning, I will do most of the work in a private repo, occasionally publishing code snippets as the project progresses.
-Later, I'll publish all of the code.
+I will do most of the work in a private repo, occasionally publishing code snippets as the project progresses.
 Stay tuned!

 # Stage 1 - 26 upper case letters